"What is your compensation plan?"

 You should find out if people reject your job offers due to your compensation plan.
 Also, understand the reason why your employees leave your job.
 If it is because of low compensations and benefits, then it’s time to make significant changes to the plan.

-To start with, make sure your compensation plan is well defined, with every required factor considered in creating it.
+To start with, make sure your compensation plan is well defined.
 Be open to feedback from your employees, and alter the plan as and when needed.
 You aren’t going to stick to the compensation plan you created once forever.
 What’s important is to ensure that the plan attracts top talents and helps your business grow.